-We show that the 2016 Brexit Referendum led American corporations to cut jobs and investment within US borders.
-Using establishment-level data, we document that these effects were modulated by the degree of reversibility of capital and labor.
-American job losses were particularly pronounced in industries with less skilled and more unionized workers.
+We show that the 2016 Brexit Referendum had multi-faceted consequences for corporate America, shaping employment, investment, divestitures, R&D, and savings.
+The unexpected vote outcome led US firms to cut jobs and investment within US borders.
+Using establishment-level data, we document that these effects were modulated by the reversibility of capital and labor.
+American-based job destruction was particularly pronounced in industries with less skilled and more unionized workers.
 UK-exposed firms with less redeployable capital and high input-offshoring dependence cut investment the most.
 Data on the near-universe of US establishments also point to measurable, negative effects on establishment turnover (openings and closings).
 Our results demonstrate how foreign-born political uncertainty is transmitted across international borders, shaping domestic capital formation and labor allocation.